Placer County Genealogical Society

-The FTM User Group meeting will look at Family Tree Maker 2012 Q and A with time for questions and answers on any version of the program.
+The FTM User Group meeting will continue to look at Family Tree Maker 2014 utilizing timelines with Questions and Answers.
+We hopefully will also have time for Q and A time for questions and answers on any version of the program.

 Special in-depth topics can be scheduled.
 Please e-mail our group leader with any requests.

 January Placer Trails Newsletter

 Members: Email addresses, Web Sites, and Names and Locations being Researched.

 Don Cortez of Three Ring Service have graciously donated a voicemail phone number for Placer County Genealogical Society.
 We will be listing this number in our publicity notices in the newspapers and other publications.
 The society will then have a permanent number regardless of the annual change of board members.
 The answering message will announce basic information and the upcoming PCGS meetings.
 Callers can leave messages for the board members, chair persons and the research committee.
 Thank You, Don Cortez